fhirbase/fhirbase-plv8/docs/overview.md

 All resource tables have similar structure and are inherited from *resource* table, to allow cross-table queries (for more information see [PostgreSQL inheritance](http://www.postgresql.org/docs/9.4/static/tutorial-inheritance.html)).

-Minimal installation of fhirbase consists of only few tables for "meta" resources:
+Minimal installation of FHIRbase consists of only a few tables for "meta" resources:

 * StructureDefinition